amoux/david/README.md

 - Projects using this toolkit:

   - **vuepoint** (flask-web-app)
-    - Vuepoint is an analytics web-application that will help content creators automate the tedious task of manually having to scroll and read through multiple pages of comments to understand what an audience wants or dislikes.
-Extracting the vital information that is relevant to each content creator quickly.
+    - Vuepoint is a text-analytics tool for content creators.
+Creators want to hear their audience, beyond click-rates or watch-time.
+They also want to make decisions on what the audience is saying or but today; they have to manually read some K number of comments to formulate a global summary of what the audience wants.
+Vuepoint helps them see what the most popular topic discussed was.
+What the audience whats to see next, how the audience felt at some time-stamp.

-  - **david-sentiment** (embedding-models):
+  - **david-sentiment** (embedding-models): `|Experimental|`
-    - Train an accurate sentiment model based on `meta-learning` and `embedding` techniques with small datasets and a few lines of code.
+    - Train sentiment models based on `meta-learning` or/and `embedding` techniques with small datasets and a few lines of code.

   - **qaam-nlp** (question-answering):
     - Given an article or blog URL with text content.
-The model (based on `BERT`) will answer questions on the given context or subject.
+The model (based on [`BERT`)](https://github.com/tensorflow/models/tree/master/official/nlp/bert) will answer questions on the given context or subject.

 - 📃 Objectives:
   - Build a rich toolkit for **end-to-end** ***SM*** pipelines.